ember-learn/ember-blog/source/2019-06-01-the-ember-times-issue-101.md

 🚨 Blog posts wanted! 🚨

 We would like you to write a blog post to propose **goals and direction** for Ember for the next year.
 The content of these posts will help the Core Team to draft their **next Roadmap RFC**.
-Please share your posts by **Monday, July 17th**.
+Don't have a blog? #EmberJS2019 tweets or GitHub Gists are a-ok!
+Please share your posts by **Monday, June 17th**.

 <a class="ember-button ember-button--centered" href="https://blog.emberjs.com/2019/05/20/ember-2019-roadmap-call-for-posts.html">Read more about the Roadmap RFC</a>